eddiechu/Event-Log-Load-Test/README.md

-# Event Log Load Test
+# Windows Event Log Load Test

 When incident happen, huge Event Log generated, your SIEM / log collector can catch all of them?